Help reduce Cane Toad numbers through tadpole trapping and toad busting

-Do you have some frozen toads for us?
+Toad busting is also essential to maintain tadpole trapping as we use your frozen toads for lure production.
 Email us at firstname.lastname@example.org to arrange collection/delivery.

-Watergum requires everyone to follow our code of ethics with regard to cane toad euthanasia which requires cane toads to be euthanised in the most humane way currently recognised which is available to the general public – the cooling and freezing method.
+Watergum requires everyone to euthanise cane toads in the most humane way currently recognised which is available to the general public – the cooling and freezing method.

-To read the science behind the freezing and cooling method, as well as other inhumane methods of euthanasia, click on the link below.
+To read the science behind humane and inhumane methods of cane toad euthanasia, click on the link below.